darrny/DarrnyDotCom/README.md

 ## **Technologies Used 🖥️**

-- **HTML/CSS**: For creating the structure and styling of the website.
+- **React**: For creating the structure and styling of the website.
 - **JavaScript**: For smooth scrolling and interactive elements.
 - **AOS**: For scroll-triggered animations and effects.
 - **Font Awesome**: For social media icons and project-related icons.